niteoweb/my-career/.github/ISSUE_TEMPLATE/career-path.md

 * [ ] accomplishment 2
   * [story](#) that shows how I qualified for this

-## Current State

-I already qualify for the skill 1 but will focus with my senior to qualify for all other skills and accomplishments.

-I will create a comment for each of the requirements with specific agreed steps to take to achieve it.
-Any User Story that shows a step towards qualification will be referred to here.

 ## Bonus Karma Points

 * [x] Great rapport with customers (links to intercom conversations)